What happens when visitors click your online ad? They:

 This is clearly a product page, not a post-click landing page — which breaks the number one rule of post-click marketing.
 All of your ads should take your visitors to optimized post-click landing pages, not busy, confusing product pages like the one above.

 Autoblog never asked my budget range.
 The product page randomly lists car prices, and there are 56 pages to browse if I really want to find my perfect car.
 The page does not fulfill what the ad promised: Where is the perfect car that they found for me?

 This is an example of what not to do with your post-click marketing.
-Autoblog didn’t optimize the post-click experience, so I abandoned the page without clicking any button or reconsidering my choice to leave.
+Autoblog didn’t optimize the post-click landing page, so I abandoned the page without clicking any button or reconsidering my choice to leave.

 Still on the same Forbes article, I saw another ad — this time for Kapost’s free ebook:

-This is the landing page they sent me to after I clicked their ad:
+This is the post-click landing page they sent me to after I clicked their ad:

 Kapost does a much better job of post click marketing because: